awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/30_batch/00_ami.md

 packer build -var "source_ami=${SOURCE_AMI}" packer.json
 ```

-Please copy the resulting AMI-ID and into your clipboard; we will need it in the next step.
+Please **copy the resulting AMI-ID and into your clipboard**; we will need it in the next step.